-The State-based Solar Tax Credit in 2019 and Beyond
+Utah’s State-Based Solar Tax Credit in 2020 and Beyond

-After the transitional program, the proposed metering rates will be re-assessed.
-This agreement, however, didn’t take into account the state solar tax incentive.
-This incentive was set to phase-out during the transitional program—skewing the data.
+After the transitional program, the proposed metering rates will be reassessed.
+This agreement, however, didn’t take into account the Utah solar tax credit.
+This incentive was set to phase out during the transitional program — skewing the data.

-Utah’s solar tax credit currently is frozen at $1,600.
-Every Utah customer that installs solar for their home will get this credit until 2021.
-Starting in 2021 the credit will resume its phase down until it reaches zero at the end of 2023.
+Utah’s solar tax credit currently is frozen at $1,600, but it won’t be for long.
+Starting in 2021, it will resume its yearly phase down until this tax credit reaches zero at the end of 2023.

 The Solar Income Tax in Utah

-Because Utah has a state income tax they are able to use this tax to incentivize solar.
-It is a dollar-for-dollar credit deducted from the Utah state taxes that you would have owed.
-If you don’t owe state taxes you can’t take advantage of this credit.
+Because Utah has a state income tax, they can use this tax to incentivize solar.
+This solar tax credit is a dollar-for-dollar credit deducted from the Utah state taxes that homeowners would have owed the state.
+If the homeowner doesn’t owe state taxes, they can’t take advantage of this credit.

 Utah Solar Tax Credit Carryover

-Because the Utah tax credit is dependent on how much taxes you owe it will not credit more than you owe.
-Instead, the credit will roll over to the following tax year.
+Because the Utah tax credit is dependent on how much taxes the taxpayer owes, it will not credit more than this amount.
+Instead, the credit rolls over to the following tax year.